Matrix Stacks - Demo 19

 A given matrix in OpenGL2.1 is the equivalent of a function stack; given one matrix, it can perform a sequence of transformations from one space to another, with one matrix multiplication.

-The concepts behind the function stack, in which the first function added to the stack is the last function applied, hold true for matricies as well.
-But matricies are a much more efficient representation computationally than the function stack, and instead of adding fns and later having to remove them, we can save onto the current frame of reference with a “glPushStack”, and restore the saved state by “glPopStack”.
+The concepts behind the function stack, in which the first function added to the stack is the last function applied, hold true for matrices as well.
+But matrices are a much more efficient representation computationally than the function stack, and instead of adding fns and later having to remove them, we can save onto the current frame of reference with a “glPushStack”, and restore the saved state by “glPopStack”.

 Use glPushMatrix and glPopMatrix to save/restore a local coordinate system, that way a tree of objects can be drawn without one child destroying the relative coordinate system of the parent node.